Recovery from blindness: Sidney Bradford

-In 1974, Richard Gregory described a patient, Sidney Bradford, a 52-year-old who gained vision from corneal grafts to both eyes.
-No experimental psychologist was informed of the case until after the corneal grafting took place.
+In 1963, Richard Gregory and Jean G. Wallace described a patient, Sidney Bradford, a 52-year-old who gained vision from corneal grafts to both eyes in 1959.
+No experimental psychologist was informed of the case until after the corneal grafting on one eye took place and the researchers were able to visit him only on day 48 after the first (preparatory) operation.

-His operation was able to reveal idiosyncrasies of the human visual system.
-For example, not having grown up with vision, Bradford did not perceive the ambiguity of the Necker cube.
-Nor was he able to interpret the perspective of two-dimensional art.
+This case was able to reveal idiosyncrasies of the human visual system and perception in general.
+For example, not having grown up with vision, Bradford did not perceive the depth of the Necker cube nor the Schroeder stairs drawings and no ambiguity was observed:

+There were used several other tests.
+Bradford wasn't able to interpret the perspective of two-dimensional art.
+He showed normal result while were presented with small model of Ames room and surprised the researchers by successfully and easily passing the Ishihara color vision test with only one correction:

-Nevertheless, he could accurately judge the distance to objects in the same room, having been familiar with these distances before regaining sight by virtue of having walked them.
+Bradford was able to accurately judge the distance to objects in the same room, having been familiar with these distances before regaining sight by virtue of having walked them.
 In a similar analogy between vision and sightless (touch-only) experience, Bradford was able to visually read the time on the ward clock just after his operation.
-Before surgery Bradford was a machinist, but even after acquiring vision preferred working with his eyes closed to identify tools.
+Before surgery Bradford was a cobbler and a machinist, but even after acquiring vision preferred working with his eyes closed to identify tools.
 He died two years after his operation due to a prolonged period of ill health, with no specific cause of death noted.